kbuffardi/sigcse2022-platform/index.md

 CS1 topics to *their lives and interests*.

 However, the *Covid-19 pandemic* forced us to record from home.
+We provided students with:

+-   1080p HD webcams,
+-   USB microphones,
+-   Ring lights
+-   Cost approaching $200 per student
-We purchased HD webcams, USB microphones, and ring lights for each student (under $200 per student).
-They recorded using [OBS](https://obsproject.com/) to capture their [Replit IDE](https://repl.it) with a picture-in-picture video of their faces.
+-   Students recorded using [OBS](https://obsproject.com/) to capture their [Replit IDE](https://repl.it) with a picture-in-picture video of their faces.

 ### Examples